generoi/genero-conf/README.md

 - Cannot forward SSH port.

   > Vagrant cannot forward the specified ports on this VM, since they
   > would collide with some other application that is already listening
   > on these ports.
 The forwarded port to 2222 is already in use
   > on the host machine.

   This is a Vagrant issue that will occur when you have a suspended VM that used a port that a now-running VM is using.
 Simply run `vagrant halt` followed by `vagrant up`.

+- Host key verification failed when staging is trying to communicate with production.

+  ssh deploy@minasanor 'ssh-keygen -R <production>'